 The economy historically is based on commercial fishing and is supplemented by ecotourism today.
-Sport fishing guides, two lodges and several bed and breakfasts are some of the businesses that have been developed to serve visitors from all over the world interested in a wilderness experience.
-The protected waters of Sitkalidak Strait, which borders Old Harbor, is home to abundant species of fish including salmon, herring, halibut and cod harvested both commercially and by sports fishermen.
+Sport fishing guides, three lodges and several bed and breakfasts are some of the businesses that have been developed to serve visitors from all over the world interested in a wilderness experience.
+The protected waters of Sitkalidak Strait, which borders Old Harbor, is home to abundant species of fish including salmon, herring, halibut and cod harvested by commercial and sports fishermen as well as subsistence use.

 Whales that migrate through the area include humpbacks, orcas, fin and gray whales.
 Puffins and many other birds arrive in the spring, having flown thousands of miles to nest in rocky island nooks throughout the archipelago.
 And it is home to the world famous Kodiak Brown Bear.